 Ask any watch enthusiast who has known me for more than a day, and they will tell you of my love for Zenith.
 It’s true.
-My favorite watch in my humble collection is the 2009 El Primero Striking 10th, and I am an unabashed fan of the brand.
-Now, I wouldn’t say I’m exactly a fanboy.
+My favorite watch in my humble collection is the 2010 El Primero Striking 10th, and I am an unabashed fan of the brand.
+Now, I wouldn’t exactly say I’m a fanboy.
 Not every release makes my heart palpitate, and there have been some in the last decade that were just plain hideous (48mm Tribute to Rolling Stones Pilot, anyone?).

 These days, however, I do greatly appreciate the overall direction in which the brand is heading.
 From Elite to Chronomaster and Pilot to Defy, Zenith’s current offerings cater to a wide range of classical, sporty, romantic, and futuristic tastes, all while sharing uncompromising quality, character, and horological substance.